Last Updated on 15 December, 2020 by Veronica

 Between Victorville and Newberry Springs is Barstow.
 Here you have to visit the so-called “House of the Desert,” part of which has become the “Mother Road Museum.”
 Another must-see on Route 66.

-It is part of a chain of luxury hotels that thrived while still traveling by train or wagon.
-They are an example of the lifestyle lived before the automobile boom, and there are several distributed in California, New Mexico, and Arizona, three of the states that you will cross.
+It is part of a chain of luxury hotels that thrived while still traveling by train.
+They are an example of the lifestyle lived before the automobile boom.
+Several are distributed in California, New Mexico, and Arizona, three of the states you will cross.

-If you want to visit the museum, go ahead, depending on how long you go.
-Yes, tell you that there are a few along the route, you will visit them as you like.
+If you want to visit the museum, go ahead.
+Just remember, there are a few along the route; you will visit all of them probably.

 Starting in Barstow, Route 66 runs parallel to I-40.